bparanj/crystal/electronics/design/vi-curve-capacitor.md

 ## Steps

-1. Open Tinkercad and create a new circuit

-2. Place components on workspace:
    - Drag a breadboard into the workspace
    - Add a 9V battery
    - Add a 100 µF capacitor